 Renoir's predilection towards gay, light-hearted themes was influenced by the great Rococco masters.
 Renoir endured much hardship early in his career, but he began to achieve success as a portraitist in the late 1870s and was freed from financial worries after the dealer Paul Durand-Ruel began buying his work regularly in 1881.
 These portraits include several family portraits illustrating children's clothes.
 Renoir is perhaps the best-loved of all the Impressionists, for his subjects---pretty children, flowers, beautiful scenes, above all lovely women---have instant appeal, and he communicated the joy he took in them with great directness. `Why shouldn't art be pretty?', he said, `There are enough unpleasant things in the world.'
 He delighted in painting his sons.
 Most of those paintings were executed when the boys were younger and wearing dresses and smocks or fancy Fauntleroy suits.
 They provide a good idea of French boys clothes in the late 19th and early 20th Centuries.
 One of his sons, who was a particularly favorite subject was the celebrated film director Jean Renoir (1894-1979), who wrote a lively and touching biography (Renoir, My Father) in 1962.

 Fernand Sabatté was born in Aiguillon (Lot-et-Garonne) (1874).
 His parents separated when he was about 6 years old.
 His mother took him to Bordeaux where he grew up.
-After following the course of the École des Beaux-Arts, he joined the École des Beaux-Arts in Paris (1893).
-Sabatté worked in the studio of Gustave Moreau.
+His mother took him to Bordeaux where he grew up.
+After attended the course of the École des Beaux-Arts in Paris (1893).
+After con=mpleting the course, Sabatté worked in the studio of Gustave Moreau.
 He won the Grand Prix de Rome for his painting 'Un Spartiate et l'Ilote' meaning 'A Spartan and Helot'.
 We note a detail of that paonting, depicting a Spartan father and his sons.
 He did a number of worls on Grece, but unlike several othger period artists focused more on Sparta than Athens.
 He was mobilized during World war I and was awarded the Croix de Guerre and the Legion of Honor for bravery.
 He taught painting at the École des Beaux-Arts de Lille (1926-29) and then the École des Beaux-Arts in Paris.
 One of his most talented students was Louise Cottin wwho won a second prize of Rome (1934).
 Sabatté founded the bimonthly magazine Art (1929).
 He entered the Academy of Fine Arts of the Institut de France (1935).
 He wa killed by a German Army truck during the World war II occuoation of France (1940).
 We suspect that he was deying the Germans.

 This French painter fled France after the French Commune in 1871 and lived and worked in England where he was widly popular.
 Modern critics consider his work insipid and sugary.
 Sugary it is, but it is also technically skilled and provides us marvelosly detailed windows into the life of the Victorian family--however idealized.
 His images provide fascinating glimes on the children appearing in all the static studio shots of the late 19th Century.